afcapel/alondra/README.md

   end
 ```

+You can also listen to :unsubscribe, :created, :updated, :destoyed or any
+custom event in the observed channels.

 ### Push record changes to the client

-Some times you are just interested in pushing record updates to subscribed clients.
+Some times you are just interested in pushing record updates to subscribed
-This is as annotating your model:
+clients.
+This is as simple as annotating your model:

 ```ruby
   class Presence < ActiveRecord::Base